llvm/clangd-www/config.md

 - Ancestors: search all parent directories (the default)
 - None: do not use a compilation database, just default flags.

+### Compiler
+{:.v14}

+String to replace the executable name in the compile flags.
+The name controls flag parsing (clang vs clang-cl), target inference (gcc-arm-noneabi) etc.

+If the option matches a glob mentioned in `--query-driver`, then it'll be invoked for extraction of include paths.

 ## Index